petk/php-build-system/docs/evolution.md

 ## PHP 8.4 (2024)

-Autotools-based build system was cleaned-up, updated, and refactored using the current Autoconf syntax for the current systems at the time.
-Cross-compiling was improved one step forward with cache variables synced enabling the manual overrides on many places.
-C preprocessor macros inconsistencies between Windows and Autotools configuration headers were synced to a nearly identical behavior.
+Autotools-based build system has been cleaned-up, updated, and refactored using the current Autoconf syntax for the current systems at the time.
+Cross-compiling has been improved one step forward with cache variables synced enabling the manual overrides on many places.
+C preprocessor macros inconsistencies between Windows and Autotools configuration headers have been synced to a nearly identical behavior.

 <details>
 <summary>Changelog</summary>